schmeekygeek/backend-book/src/book/03-communication-protocols.md

 \end{center}
 ```
 1. **HTTP version:** The protocol version of HTTP being used.
-2. **Status Code:** The status code or response code, sent by the server, indicates the status of the request that was sent.
+2. **Status Code:** The status code or response code, sent by the server, indicating the status of the request sent.
 3. **Headers:** This is the metadata.
 4. **Payload:** The data itself.
 In our case, the format of the data is `json`